Updated on August 20, 2021

 You can either Invite a Friend (someone you know) or Find a Co-host from the Airbnb community.
 Local co-hosts can help with your listing by using their own account.

 Congratulations!
 You now have created a listing on Airbnb!
 All you need now is to keep your calendars synchronized across all your channels.
-The easiest way to do this is to use Hosthub’s Vacation Rental Calendar Synchronization Service and you’ll be synchronizing in no time!
+The easiest way to do this is to use Hosthub’s Channel Manager and you’ll be synchronizing in no time!

 If despite our guide above, you still want a professional to take care of your new listing, we can help you there too.
 Hosthub offers a service that can copy your content from any vacation rental channel to any other, for a very reasonable fee.
 Visit our Revenue Booster page to find out more.